 How I Use Deep and Support Therapy

 The majority of my practice takes a deeper focus.
 This is my specialty.
-Many of my clients have been through support therapy before and are wanting something deeper, or they have an intuitive or informed idea that they need to address their issues on a holistic level.
+Many of my clients have been through support therapy before and are wanting something deeper, or they have a sense that they need to address their issues on a holistic level.
 Internal Family Systems, Depth Hypnosis, Applied Shamanic Counseling, TRE, and psychedelic integration all help in this holistic process.
 This requires clients to be ready and willing to explore themselves deeply and sit with their emotions.

 I also use support therapy on occasion.
 I still believe it is important to be able to use therapy as a “space to process” at times, and to learn coping skills such as breathing exercises, TRE (which is a deep method as well as a tool), meditation, and emotional regulation tools to help you in moments when you most need it.
 However, I consider these things as an “adjunct” to my practice, rather than the main focus.

-If you’re ready for deep therapy with a side dish of support, feel free to request a consult here.
+If you’re ready for deep therapy that is also supportive, feel free to request a consult here.
 Thanks for reading.
 See you in session!